Natural Health Products

 General Information

 Lungwort is a flowering perennial plant that originated in Europe and Asia and was introduced to North America.
-There are 14 species.
-Traditionally, lungwort has been used to treat lung and digestive problems, and as a diureticdiuretican agent that increases urine flow.
+Traditionally, lungwort has been used to treat lung and digestive problems, and as a diuretic.
 It has also been applied to the skin to treat minor cuts and scrapes.

 Common Name(s)